 2. Plan Ahead

 UKCAT registration opens on the 1stof May and testing starts in July, ending on October 2nd.
 The UKCAT Consortium advises that you book your test earlier on in the testing cycle in case you need to reschedule the exam date for later on (think last minute holidays or feeling ill).
-It’s also a little cheaper if your test date is before September due to a lower demand.
+It’s also a little cheaper if your test date is before September due to lower demand.
 There is no difference in the content of the UCAT between these months.

 3. Scheduling Revision